dsptanmay/Making-VSCode-Cleaner/README.md

 Now onto the important stuff: Fixing VSCode.

-Here is a list of all the stuff that we will be removing:
+Here is a list of all the stuff that we will be modifying:
 1. The file tabs(Optional)
 2. The Activity Bar
 3. The Menu Bar